-- A partial offer is generated if the supplier can deliver only part of the requested quantity on the due date specified in the RFQ (quantity relaxed). - An earliest complete offer is generated to reflect the earliest day (if not past the end of the game) that the supplier can deliver the entire quantity requested (due date relaxed).
+- A partial offer is generated if the supplier can deliver only part of the requested quantity on the due date specified in the RFQ (quantity relaxed).
+Note that a partial offer is distinct from offer quantity reduction due to the reserve-price constraint. - An earliest complete offer is generated to reflect the earliest day (if not past the end of the game) that the supplier can deliver the entire quantity requested (due date relaxed).

 Offers are received the day following the submission of RFQs, and the agent must choose whether to accept them.
-In the case an agent attempts to order both the partial offer and the earliest complete offer, the supplier will consider only the order that arrives earlier, and ignores the subsequent order for the same RFQ.
+In case an agent attempts to order both the partial offer and the earliest complete offer, the supplier will consider only the order that arrives earlier, and it will ignore the subsequent order for the same RFQ.
 The example in Section 4.7 illustrates this process in some detail.
 Note that no offer will be made in case a supplier has no components to offer.
 This can happen at any time, but is most likely near the end of the game, if all of the supplier's remaining capacity is already committed to agent orders.